 A rock shelter or abri is an overhanging cliff face, which is actually not what we would call a cave.
 The term rock shelter is pretty descriptive, the term abri is the French word for rock shelter which is often used in scientific papers.
-This is simply because of the fact that in early 20th century, when the first important archaeologic discoveries were made in rock shelters, they were concentrated to central france.
+This is simply because in early 20th century, when the first important archaeological discoveries were made in rock shelters, they were concentrated to central France.
 So the term abri became an international scientific term.

-A rock shelter is not at all what most people associate with a cave: a dark confined space, where sunlight does not reach.
+A rock shelter is not at all what most people associate with a cave: a dark and confined space, where sunlight does not reach.
 But rock shelter actually do fit the definition of a cave (see Classification of Caves).
-However, rock shelters are not of speleologic interest, but they are important archaeologic excavation sites.
-Thats simply because they are ideal shelters for nomadic people, offering a sort of weather protection, while still allowing light and warmth to enter, especially the ones facing south.
+However, rock shelters are not of speleological interest, but they are important archaeological excavation sites.
+That's simply because they are ideal shelters for nomadic people, offering a sort of weather protection, while still allowing light and warmth to enter, especially the ones facing south.
 And almost as important as that, the ceiling not only protects people but also their remains, it even covers them after some time with debris from the eroding cliff face and thus conserves them for millennia.
-This makes rock shelters the most important archaeologic sites for prehistoric remains.
+This makes rock shelters the most important archaeological sites for prehistoric remains.

 Rock shelters are formed by erosion.
 If there are weaker and stronger rocks, the weaker rocks will erode faster and form indentations.
 If the layers are horizontal the indentation will be a ledge.
 This is a common situation with all kinds of sedimentary rocks, so rock shelters are common in any kind of sedimentary rock.
 They are most common with sandstones and with interbedded limestones and marls.